An Arithmetic Count of the Lines on a Smooth Cubic Surface: Euler number for relatively oriented vector bundles

 \section{Euler number for relatively oriented vector bundles}

 In this section, we define an Euler number in $\GW(k)$ for an algebraic vector bundle which is appropriately oriented and has a sufficiently connected space of global sections with isolated zeros.
 The definition is elementary in the sense that it can be calculated with linear algebra.
-Some duality theory from commutative algebra as in \cite{Beauville_residue} \cite{eisenbud77} \cite{scheja} is used to show the resulting element of $\GW(k)$ is well-defined, but no tools from $\bbb{A}^1$-homotopy theory are needed.
+Some duality theory from commutative algebra as in \cite{Beauville_residue} \cite{eisenbud77} \cite{scheja} is used to show the resulting element of $\GW(k)$ is well-defined, but no tools from $\bbA^1$-homotopy theory are needed.
 The precise hypothesis we use on sections is given in Definition \ref{df:ss'connected_isolated_zeros}.
 The precise hypothesis on orientations is that the vector bundle be relatively oriented as in Definition \ref{def:rel_orientation}.
-The vector bundle is assumed to be on a smooth $k$-scheme with $k$ a field, and if $k$ is not perfect, there is an additional technical hypothesis, which is that zeros of sections have Nisnevich coordinates as in Definition \ref{df:Nisnevich_coordinates}, and which is always satisfied if the scheme is Zariski-locally isomorphic to affine space, as in the case required for counting lines on smooth cubic surfaces.
+The vector bundle is assumed to be on a smooth $k$-scheme with $k$ a field.

 An alternative approach using Chow-Witt groups or oriented Chow groups of Barge-Morel \cite{BargeMorel} and Fasel \cite{FaselGroupesCW} is developed in the work of Marc Levine \cite{Levine-EC} without the hypothesis on sections.
 Please see the introduction for further discussion.